A selection of notable professional accomplishments

 On behalf of the Seabird Working Group of the US Fish and Wildlife Service Aleutian and Bering Sea Islands Landscape Conservation Cooperative, led an assessment of climate change vulnerability for Important Bird Areas in the Bering Sea and was lead author on a scientific paper.

-Led an analysis of ship-routing measures for the Bering Strait on behalf of a large coalition of environmental NGOs and the regional Alaska Native Organization.
+Led an analysis of ship-routing measures for the Bering Strait with a large coalition of environmental NGOs and the regional Alaska Native Organization.
 Worked with the US Coast Guard to advocate for a science-based approach and increased routing measures.
-Because of this work, the International Maritime Organization designated three Areas To Be Avoided that we recommended to protect birds, marine mammals, and subsistence hunting.
+Because of this work, the International Maritime Organization designated three Areas To Be Avoided that we delineated and recommended to protect birds, marine mammals, and subsistence hunting.

 My colleagues and I presented our work on Important Ecological Areas in the Arctic Ocean to science staff at the White House, as well as the director of the Bureau of Ocean Energy Management in Washington, DC.
 That effort, A Synthesis of Important Areas in the U.S. Chukchi and Beaufort Seas, informed President Obama’s permanent withdrawals from offshore oil and gas leasing.

-Lead author of the Ecological Atlas of Southeast Alaska, a resource that steps through the physical and biological setting of the region, as well as maps of the distribution of fish, birds, mammals, and human uses, with information on conservation needs.
+Lead editor and cartographer for the Ecological Atlas of Southeast Alaska, a resource that steps through the physical and biological setting of the region, as well as maps of the distribution of fish, birds, mammals, and human uses, with information on conservation needs.

 Developed a social media following while spending three weeks collecting seabird data aboard a US Coast Guard icebreaker in the Arctic Ocean.
 Wrote a daily science and natural history blog that reached 1700 readers.
 Created media content to engage the public through Facebook, Twitter, and an interactive webmap.
 Published a story in Alaska Magazine.